-A commercial facility is a busy and hectic site, and, as a property manager, you have a lot to do.
+A commercial facility is a busy site, and, as a property manager, you have a lot to do.

 The challenge is that your plate is always full, and some things take way too much time.
-This means efficiency is the name of the game in order for you to get everything done.
+This means efficiency is the name of the game, allowing you to accomplish everything.
 On top of everything else, keeping up with commercial landscape maintenance in Greater Chicago can feel overwhelming.

-This is where another strategy may help you create a site that can look good while requiring less overall work to take care of.
-Let’s review some of these low-maintenance landscaping ideas for commercial properties to help you get a better handle on this work at your facility.
+This is where another strategy can help you create a site that looks good while requiring less overall work to maintain.
+Let’s review some of these low-maintenance landscaping ideas for commercial properties to help you better manage this work at your facility.

 6 Low-Maintenance Landscaping Ideas for Commercial Properties